tendenci/tendenci/INSTALL.md

 ## Setting up the database

 Next, we can run the deploy script to populate the database.
-The theme `salonify` is used below by default, but you may create a custom theme and set your theme to that themes.
+The theme `twenty-thirteen` is used below by default, but you may create a custom theme and set your theme to that themes.

     heroku run python deploy.py
-    heroku run python manage.py set_theme salonify
+    heroku run python manage.py set_theme twenty-thirteen
     heroku run python manage.py createsuperuser

 ## Configuring static assets